 American women have an average risk of about 12% of developing breast cancer sometime in their lives.
 This means there is a 1 in 8 chance women in the U.S. will develop breast cancer.

-At Frye Regional Medical Center, we are taking a stand against breast cancer.
-We want all of the women in our communities -- our mothers, daughters, sisters, aunts, grandmothers and friends -- to know their risk, to recognize the signs and symptoms, and to understand the importance of self-checks and early detection.
+As a Breast Center of Excellence, Frye Regional Medical Center is taking a stand against breast cancer.
+We want all of the women in our communities -- our mothers, daughters, sisters, aunts, grandmothers, and friends -- to know their risk, to recognize the signs and symptoms, and to understand the importance of self-checks and early detection.

 Tips for Prevention and Detection